kamfonas/whisper-fine-tuning-event/README.md

 huggingface-cli login
 ```

 And then enter an authentication token from https://huggingface.co/settings/tokens.
+Create a new token if you do not have
+one already.
+You should make sure that this token has "write" privileges.

 ## Data and Pre-Processing